malaykumarparida/Banking-pre-approved-Rural-personal-loan-project/README.md

-# Bank Personal Loan Lead Analysis – Axis Bank (Rural Customers)
+# Bank Personal Loan Lead Analysis – Banking (Rural Customers)

 This project demonstrates a complete **end-to-end data analyst workflow** using **MySQL** and **Python (Pandas)** to identify rural customers who are eligible for **pre-approved personal loans**.
 The goal was to generate high-quality leads and reduce unnecessary calling efforts by bank employees.